sawyerwatts/world-one/README.md

 recipe and initilize the variables.
 - If you need to run database migrations, `source ./.env` will produce a `migrate` alias and a `W1_PGURL` environment variable.
+- When running locally, `http://localhost:8080/v1` is the default webpage to the Scalar UI.

 ## TODO